sunfounder/raspad3/docs/source/index.rst

 SunFounder Raspberry Pi Tablet - RasPad 3
 =================================================

-An ideal programming Raspberry Pi tablet perfectly compatible with Raspberry Pi 4B.
-RasPad 3 with internal 10.1 inch IPS Pi touchscreen LCD monitor, high resolution of 1280×800 pixels, 10-finger touch, 5 hours long battery life.
+The ideal programming environment for the Raspberry Pi 4B, the RasPad 3 tablet has a 10.1 inch IPS touchscreen with a 1280×800 resolution, allowing for 10-finger touch control.
+The RasPad comes with two speakers, a built-in cooling fan, and 5 hours of battery life under normal conditions.

-Easily assemble with 2 steps to get started anytime anywhere.
-Triangular structure design and six-axis acceleration sensor, which can be placed flat or upright on the table, or rotate it 90°/180°/270° to give amazing presentations.
-Including two speakers and a fan, cooling down your Raspberry Pi and making your project have more possibilities!
+The RasPad’s triangular structure and six-axis acceleration sensor allows for the tablet to be placed flat, upright, or rotated 90°/180°/270° for giving presentations.
+Easily assembled in only a few simple steps allows for anyone to quickly get started programming anytime, anywhere.

-With all the Raspberry Pi ports, including Ethernet, HDMI, Audio, USB, and Power.
-By leveraging the HDMI, you can easily extend RasPad with other monitors for better multitasking or mirror your display.
-Reserve the Raspberry Pi 40Pin I/O port and CSI interface expansion method.
-Using the 40pin cable to expand the I/O port to the breadboard can build projects or install cameras for RasPad.
+With all the standard Raspberry Pi 4 ports available, including Ethernet, HDMI, Audio, USB, and Power, the RasPad can also be configured to include the Raspberry Pi 40-Pin I/O port breadboarding and prototyping projects.
+The included CSI interface cable can be used to add a camera, and with one HDMI port reserved for the RasPad tablet interface, the second HDMI port can be utilized for mirroring or extending the display to a second monitor.

-Compatible with Raspbian, Ubuntu Desktop, Chromium OS, Android and more...
-Besides to be a 3D printer monitor, game console and tablet, the RasPad can also be used to build IoT projects for home smart, learn Scratch programming, create some interesting projects with the I/O interfaces and camera.
+The RasPad is compatible with Raspbian, Ubuntu Desktop, Chromium OS, Android, and more, allowing for a customized operating system environment.
+The RasPad can be utilized as a 3D printer controller, a game console, a programming tablet, or a platform for building IoT projects for smart-home applications.

 .. toctree::
     :maxdepth: 3

     components_list
     assembling
-    install_os_to_your_micro_sd_card
+    install_the_os
     raspad_launcher.rst
     quick_user_guide
-    what_the_raspad_can_do
+    raspad_projects_and_activities
     appendix
     faq